sailik1991/PlanningAssistance/README.md

 }
 ```

 Note that we have performed user studies showcasing the effectiveness of such systems.
-The paper on it, pulished in the conference on Naturalistic Decision Making, 2019 can be found at [here](https://yochan-lab.github.io/papers/files/papers/iPass.pdf).
+The paper on it, pulished in the conference on Naturalistic Decision Making, 2019 can be found [here](https://yochan-lab.github.io/papers/files/papers/iPass.pdf).

 ![RADAR home page](http://www.public.asu.edu/~ssengu15/images/radar.png)